RBigData/coral2/README.md

 The benchmark consists of a linear 2-class SVM fit, calculating the feature weights.
 The data matrix of predictors should be random normal.
 The response should be taken to be 1 if the first predictor is greater than 0, and -1 otherwise.

 Our implementation of the benchmark can be found at `benchmarks/r/svm.r`.

+## Validation

+We use random data in the benchmarks in order to keep the benchmarks as amenable to every hardware solution possible.
+We strongly believe this approach is to the advantage of every vendor.
+However, this makes the benchmark runs difficult to verify.
+So we have included small verification scripts to be run in companion with the benchmarks themselves.

+It would be possible to do something underhanded (fast but incorrect) on the large benchmarks while passing the small scale tests.
+But remember that we have chosen this path for the vendor's benefit.
+Please do not betray that trust.

+Each validation script should be run on two nodes and use the same (specified) kernel as its benchmark counterpart.
+Each will use the famous iris dataset of R. A. Fisher (included).
+The rows of the dataset have been randomly shuffled and the species variable has been coded to 1=setosa, 2=versicolor, and 3=virginica.
+Any other settings we leave to the vendor.
+Performance measurements are not desired, only the validation.

+### SVD

+This validation script shows that the PCA benchmark is working correctly by testing the SVD kernel.
+The validation consists of reading the iris dataset, removing the species column, factoring the resulting matrix, and then multiplying the factored matrices (from SVD) back together.
+The mean absolute error (average of the difference in absolute value) of the two matrices should be computed.
+The test passes if this value is less than the square root of machine epsilon for each type (as specified by IEEE 754).

+### k-means

+Using k=3 centroids (the true value), and 100 starts using seeds 1 to 100, the labels for each observation should be computed.
+These will be compared against the true values (from the 'species' label of the dataset) using [rand measure](https://en.wikipedia.org/wiki/Rand_index).
+Take the largest among these values.
+This should be greater than 75% to be considered successful.

+### SVM